qnxqnxqnx/mcp-ssh-interactive/README.md

 After adding, restart or reload your client so it can discover the new server.

+### Typical Workflow

+When this MCP server is available to an agent, you can simply ask the agent to open a session on server `my-server` and describe the tasks you need to perform.
+The agent will normally automatically check the list of available servers in the config file, find the named server, open a new session, and run any initialization tasks specified in the `info_file` field if configured.

 ### Available tools

 The server provides the following tools: